sassoftware/restaf-demos/README.md

 The name can be anything you like.

 ---
-## Adding new tools
----

-- Add a file to the toolSet folder
-    - Use one of the files in this folder as a guide
-    - Use toolhelpers folder for the function code(recommended)
-- Add the new file to the index.js file in toolSet folder
-- Restart the mcp server

----
 ## Persisting the scores<a name="persist"> </a>
 ---

 You can use many mcp servers to persist the scoring data.
-See this [repository](https://github.com/sassoftware/restaf-demos/tree/redis-subscriber) for an example of using mcp/redis to persist the scores.
+See this [repository](https://github.com/sassoftware/restaf-demos/tree/redis-subscriber) for an example of using mcp/redis to persist the scores in a CAS table.

 ---